ASteinheiser/react-rpg.com/README.md

 # React RPG: 2e (Major Update)

-During 2020 and 2022, a fork was made called [roll-for-reaction](https://github.com/Matteas-Eden/roll-for-reaction), which "aimed to enhance the systems already present in the base game by modifying and adding elements to lightly emulate the popular tabletop role-playing game _Dungeons and Dragons: 5th Edition_".
+During 2020 to 2022, a fork was made called [roll-for-reaction](https://github.com/Matteas-Eden/roll-for-reaction), which "aimed to enhance the systems already present in the base game by modifying and adding elements to lightly emulate the popular tabletop role-playing game _Dungeons and Dragons: 5th Edition_".

 As a personal fan of DnD:5e, I thought this expansion was wonderful and decided that the official game should merge with this fork, giving way to a new (tongue-in-cheek) era dubbed: